 Both agriculture and manufacturing today persist in the red zones – they do not generate profits.
 To turn it around, would mean requiring a critical number of personnel skilled in mathematics and sciences among their ranks to help cause these two sectors to grow consistently.
 (G&U)

 Here is the part of the pyramid that stands on the shoulders of the primary industries and provides the shoulders for those above it for the tertiary sector.
 This is not a space that is run by persons interested in just putting food on one’s table.
-It is a space that learns to be the best so that they are working together at putting food at others’ tables as well.
-Think of working as teams.
+It is a space that learns to be the best so that they are working together at putting food at other persons’ tables as well.
+Think of working as team.
 Not individuals.
 Even when we may start small, that does not stop us from thinking of growing big.

 Countries that find themselves on the short end of the stick of fertile lands:

 - When the land is infertile, it is likely to breed livestock, rather than grow crops.
 Check out anywhere in the world, and you will see the same frame persists.
 It believes, and rightly so, livestock would survive better than crops, especially in increasingly harsher climates.
 However, these wipe out whatever little is left of the vegetation on the lands, removing the roots of vegetation completely, which loosens the soil, and therefore, grows deserts.

 - It extracts raw materials rather than produces raw materials.
 But what that means is more water is used in washing the minerals;

 - It produces alcoholic drinks and builds brewery plants.
 But did you know that it takes ten cans of water to produce one can of beer?

 - It does not focus on building any one company to a position that it can grow by itself, as it takes time, and so feeds our fear of putting ‘all the eggs in one basket in the case that we need to hedge ourselves for increased disruptions in the economy.
 However, we often do not build industries with time, that way either.